 This is a disease that forms discolored spots on the leaves of your rhubarb.
 The spots can be brown, yellow, or even red.
 The red spots seem to be the worse as they are the ones that most often attack the stem of the rhubarb as well.

-Also, be sure that you don’t plant rhubarb around sunflowers or allow thistles to grow among your plants because these are breeding grounds for Rhubarb Weevils.
+Also, be sure that you don’t plant rhubarb around sunflowers or allow thistles to grow among your plants because these are breeding grounds for rhubarb weevils.

 Snails and Slugs

 Snails and slugs are in every garden.
 They can cause damage to rhubarb because they will munch on the stems of the plant.
 Use your favorite slug control method.